 In another study of people with fibromyalgia, researchers found vitamin D deficiency was more common in those who were also experiencing anxiety and depression.

 Consider adding vitamin D supplements to your diet if you’re trying to lose weight or prevent heart disease.
+You can find Vitamin D in our daily CBD Vida Gummies along with Vitamin B12 and high-quality extracted CBD oil.

 In one study, people taking a daily calcium and vitamin D supplement were able to lose more weight than subjects taking a placebo supplement.
 The scientists said the extra calcium and vitamin D had an appetite-suppressing effect.